vinzzent/simple-binned-chart/README.md

   * **"Field to bin"**: A grouping role for the continuous numeric field to be binned.
   * **"Value"**: A measure role for the field to be aggregated within those bins.
-  * **"Count measure"**: A measure role for a field used in multiple calculations, including the weighted average and the determination of bin count via Sturges' formula.
+  * **"Frequency measure"**: A measure role for a field used in multiple calculations, including the weighted average and the determination of bin count via Sturges' formula.

 #### **Processing Logic**